Glossary

 To be distinguished from avoided and sequestered emissions.

-Reductions in other stakeholders' emissions achieved by an organisation's activities, products and/or services.
+Reductions of emissions by other stakeholders, due to an organisation's activities, products and/or services.
 These reductions therefore occur outside its operational boundary.
-They are evaluated with respect to a baseline scenario.
+They are assessed relative to a baseline scenario.

-Within the framework of the Bilan Carbone®: an organisation can determine the GHG emissions avoided by an activity.
-The organisation shall not deduct these avoided emissions from the total emissions, but may account for them and, where appropriate, report them separately.
+Within the Bilan Carbone®: an organisation can determine the GHG emissions avoided by an activity.
+The organisation shall not deduct these avoided emissions from total emissions, but may account for them and, if applicable, report them separately.

 See definition of Pillar B.